 There are a lot of designs out there, and a lot of really cute looking coops.
 It is overwhelming, to say the least.
-Luckily, my wife spotted a coop that looked perfect for the rainy Pacific NW, and there were detailed plans available.
 When I am overwhelmed, I will gladly pay for some well documented, well thought-out plans.

 I'd been following a forum post where they were talking about using a horse stall freshener like kitty litter in the roost.
 I thought it would be nice to have a removable tray to facilitate cleaning.
 Turns out an inexpensive washing machine drip tray was close to the inner dimension of the planned roost, and only required adding a few inches here and removing a few there.